Applications on the Victorian Housing Register (VHR)

 • Group households – Households comprising of 2 more single persons over the age of 18 years.
 The individuals may or may not be related.
 For example this could include two or more single people intending to live in a shared arrangement or a single parent with dependants whose family member/s are also living in the household.

-• Elderly couple – 2 people on the application both over the age of 55 years with 1 household member related to the other household member
+• Elderly couple – 2 people on the application both over the age of 55 years with one household member related to the other household member

-• Elderly single – 1 person on the application over the age of 55 years.
+• Elderly single – one person on the application over the age of 55 years.

 Household type — transfer applications only